PLATFORM

 That’s where Planet of Lana really worked for me.

-I genuinely think this is a puzzle game for unwinding.
+This is a puzzle game for unwinding.
 A cozy puzzle game, even.
 The pacing is gentle, the challenge level is manageable, and the whole thing feels more focused on atmosphere, rhythm, and emotion than on difficulty.

 The story matches that approach too.
 It’s heartfelt, simple, and light on dialogue, which I think works in its favour.
 It doesn’t overexplain itself or try too hard to force emotion.
 Instead, it lets the visuals, music, and character moments do most of the work.
 I appreciated that.